 “Galveston, oh Galveston.
 I can hear your sea winds blowing…” as the words of Glen Campbell’s song goes… “on the beach where we used to roam.”

 And the beach has been tied totally to Galveston’s history.
-You may not know this but Galveston is an island, actually a barrier island, about 45 miles southeast of Houston, TX.
+You may not know this but Galveston is an island.
+It’s actually a barrier island, about 45 miles southeast of Houston, TX.

-In 1528, the Spanish explorer Cabeza de Vaca was shipwrecked on the Island and lived among the Indians for several years as a medicine man and slave.
-In the late 1600’s, the French explorer Robert Cavelier La Salle claimed this area for King Louis.
-However, the island was named for Bernardo de Galvez, a Spanish colonial governor and general.
-Galvez sent Jose de Evia to chart the Gulf of Mexico from the Texas coast to New Orleans, and on July 23, 1786, de Evia named the waters Galveston Bay.
+In 1528, the Spanish explorer Cabeza de Vaca was shipwrecked on the Island.
+He lived among the Indians for several years as a medicine man and slave.
+In the late 1600s, the French explorer Robert Cavelier La Salle claimed this area for King Louis.
+However, the island was named for Bernardo de Galvez, a Spanish colonial governor, and general.
+Galvez sent Jose de Evia to chart the Gulf of Mexico from the Texas coast to New Orleans.
+On July 23, 1786, de Evia named the waters Galveston Bay.
 Later, the island and city took the same name.
 Bernardo de Galvez died the same year, never setting foot on his namesake island.

 But everything changed on September 8, 1900.
 Back then hurricanes had no names but this one was so bad it was dubbed “The Great Storm.”
 Most estimates put the deaths at 6,000 and some say there were another 6,000 people who went missing.
 Over 1/3rd of the city’s population was wiped out by that tragedy.
 The problem was the next spring, 1901 the first gusher came in at Spindletop, not far from the island.
 But since the city was so devastated from the hurricane, the money went to Houston, since people deemed that area safer in hurricanes.
 Consequently, Galveston never again attained the glory it had before the hurricane.

-In the 1920’s, Galveston found a new source of income.
-There had always been prostitution and gambling due to all the sailors stationed there, but with Prohibition, bootlegging was added to the list.
-Eventually 2 brothers, the Maceo’s, took control.
-In the swinging 40’s & 50’s, the Balinese Room was legendary along the Gulf Coast.
-Some of the famous performers were Tony Bennett, Peggy Lee, Sophie Tucker, the Marx Brothers, Guy Lombardo, Harry James, Mel Torme and so many others.
-Frank Sinatra sang there in 1950 (he was in decline at the time & didn’t get back on top until his role in From here To Eternity got him an Oscar nod) and he asked for his meals to be included as part of his pay.
+In the 1920s, Galveston found a new source of income.
+There had always been prostitution and gambling due to all the sailors stationed there.
+With Prohibition, bootlegging was added to the list.
+Eventually, 2 brothers, the Maceo’s, took control.
+In the swinging ’40s & ’50s, the Balinese Room was legendary along the Gulf Coast.
+Some of the famous performers were Tony Bennett, Peggy Lee, Sophie Tucker, the Marx Brothers, Guy Lombardo, Harry James, Mel Torme, and so many others.
+Frank Sinatra sang there in 1950 (he was in decline at the time & didn’t get back on top until his role in From Here To Eternity got him an Oscar nod) and he asked for his meals to be included as part of his pay.

-The Texas Rangers tried to raid the place several times, but a call was always placed to Maceo and by the time they walked the long pier, the gaming tables had been converted to backgammon and the slot machines folded into the walls.
+The Texas Rangers tried to raid the place several times, but a call was always placed to Maceo.
+By the time they walked the long pier, the gaming tables had been converted to backgammon and the slot machines folded into the walls.
 The chips were stashed in the kitchen and one suitcase full was inadvertently roasted in the oven once.
 One time the sheriff was asked why he didn’t close the place down.
 He replied, “Shucks, I am not a member so I can’t get in.”
-In the late 1950’s, after the brothers died, someone in a boat under the pier saw the machines folded into the walls and after reporting this to the law, the Texas Rangers were able to close gambling down then.
+In the late 1950s, after the brothers died, someone in a boat under the pier saw the machines folded into the walls.
+After reporting this to the law, the Texas Rangers were able to close gambling down then.